MinjakConsultancy/elk/README.md

-# Parsing Oracle Database and Fusion Middleware log-files into the  ELK use
+# Parsing Oracle Database and Fusion Middleware log-files into Elasticsearch
 The content of this repository helps to easily put some logfiles from oracle into elasticsearch.

 I have used them inside a vbox environment: